-- The second offense (either in the same class or a different class at any time during his or her PIU studies) where a significant section of the final draft of a paper has been plagiarized, the Program Chair of the specified class or other site authority of the campus is contacted and sets up a meeting with the student. - The student will receive a grade of "zero" on the assignment. - The pink plagiarism form should be completed and plagiarized work identified, attached and recorded in the student's file as in step one. - The student is given a final warning, both verbally and in writing, for plagiarism and that the next instance of plagiarism will result in dismissal from the school for up to two semesters. - His or her current teachers, the Registrar, Program Chairs and Academic VP or Provost are made aware of the plagiarism.
+- The second offense (either in the same class or a different class at any time during his or her PIU studies) where a significant section of the final draft of a paper has been plagiarized, the Program Chair of the specified class is contacted and sets up a meeting with the student. - The student will receive a grade of "zero" on the assignment. - The pink plagiarism form should be completed and plagiarized work identified, attached and recorded in the student's file as in step one. - The student is given a final warning, both verbally and in writing, for plagiarism and that the next instance of plagiarism will result in dismissal from the school for up to two semesters. - His or her current teachers, the Registrar, Program Chairs and Academic VP are made aware of the plagiarism.